 2. Vacation Rentals

 On-demand renting is a real estate industry niche that Airbnb put on the map over the last 10 years or so.
 Today, Airbnb generates billions of dollars on a quarterly basis.
 The vast majority of that money goes to property owners who lend their homes, apartments, and rooms to vacationers.
+If you’ve looked into ways to buy lake property lately, you could capitalize on this industry.

 Getting set up with Airbnb is as easy as having a spare room to rent out, taking a few pictures and listing it.
 If you want to make big money, you should look into buying dedicated rental properties and hire teams of people that can clean your rental between bookings.